SapienzaNLP/ewiser/README.md

 # EWISER (Enhanced WSD Integrating Synset Embeddings and Relations)
 This repo hosts the code necessary to reproduce the results of our ACL 2020 paper, *Breaking Through the 80% Glass Ceiling: Raising the State of the Art in Word Sense Disambiguation by Incorporating Knowledge Graph Information*, by Michele Bevilacqua and Roberto Navigli, which you can read on [ACL Anthology](https://www.aclweb.org/anthology/2020.acl-main.255/).

-## TODO:
-I'm working on more streamlined ways of enabling multilingual training and inference.
+**TODO**: I'm working on more streamlined ways of enabling multilingual training and inference.
 Stay tuned! (or simply contact us at bevilacqua@di.uniroma1.it)

 You will also find a simple [spacy](https://spacy.io/) plugin that makes it easy to use EWISER in your own project!